dmbarbour/wikilon/docs/AboutAO.md

 ## Weaknesses of AO

-AO is purely functional, acyclic, tacit concatenative, and has very simple base types.
-Fixpoint combinators are necessary to express loopy computations.
-Recursive types are necessary to express collections.
-A lot of data plumbing code becomes a form of syntactic noise.
-Effects are usually be expressed asynchronously, through a [network and messaging model](NetworkModel.md) instead of straight-line threaded code.

-The underlying ABC representation is low level from a human standpoint but high-level from a machine standpoint.
-Thus, AO requires a development environment for effective use, and a compiler for effective performance.

-AO programming can feel like puzzle solving - stimulating but exhausting.
+AO isn't very suitable for reading or development with plain text editors.
+The purely functional nature of AO requires explicit modeling for effects - e.g. free monads, delimited continuations, or a [network and messaging model](NetworkModel.md) for communication between abstract virtual machines.
+Without a good compiler, AO will not perform competitively due to its simple types.
+Fixpoint combinators to express loops are rather painful if working at a low level.

-Fortunately, as data types, DSLs, and structure editors are implemented, casual development should become much easier.
-There is no reason a function couldn't be expressed using conventional mathematical notations.
-Even if a procedure uses asynchronous operations under the hood, a little syntactic sugar could abstract the asynchronous bits into a monad.
+As data types, DSLs, and structure editors are implemented, casual development should become much easier.
+However, it will take a while to get there.

 ## AO Naming Conventions

-The naming of words in an AO dictionary has zero impact on the *intrinsic, purely functional* meaning of a word.
+The naming of words in an AO dictionary has no impact on the intrinsic, purely functional meaning of a word.
 However, names certainly have connotations and conventions within a community.
 Conventions will be established, such as: `foo.doc` provides human-meaningful documentation for the word `foo`.
-Widely accepted conventions become ad-hoc standards.

-I believe there is much power and utility in convention.
-However, conventions should be carefully developed to avoid becoming rigid or restrictive.
-So far, I have the following suggestions:

-* *plurality:* e.g. if a dictionary has one `main`, it should have many.
-This suggests conventions should be oriented around prefixes or suffixes rather than specific words.
-* *synonyms:* synonyms are easy to express, e.g. using `[{%word}][]`, so there is no need for naming conventions to be sophisticated.
-If one definition fulfills multiple roles, we can easily define multiple synonyms.
-* *shallow:* deep hierarchies become [walled gardens](http://en.wikipedia.org/wiki/Closed_platform) that are difficult to explore or access for reuse, and are overkill for disambiguation.
-So, keep it shallow where feasible.
+And these conventions will solidify as we integrate them into development environments, e.g. if we automatically link related words and documentation.

+I'd prefer to keep names of things relatively shallow.
+However, we can make use of redirects, e.g. the definition `[{%foo}][]` essentially redirects to the definition of foo.
+Also, plurality should be the default, e.g. rather than naming the root word for an application `main` (thereby limiting a dictionary to one app), we name it after the project.

 AO doesn't support namespaces directly.
 Every word must be fully written in those bytecode tokens.
 However, structure editors may hide common prefixes or suffixes to prevent large names from becoming noise.
 Use of color is also viable, to help developers visually distinguish the origins of words.